shrutivpawar/react-resume-checker/README.md

 | API returns 404 | Check backend is running on 8081 |
 | File upload not working | Ensure file is PDF or DOCX |

-## 🤝 Contributing

 Contributions welcome!
 Submit issues or pull requests.

-## 📄 License

-MIT License - feel free to use this project

-## 👨‍💻 Author

-Built with ❤️ using Spring Boot, React, and Vite

----

-**Happy Resume Checking! 🎉**